bradford-hamilton/Ruby-On-Quails/guides/source/association_basics.md

 * `has_one :through`
 * `has_and_belongs_to_many`

 Associations are implemented using macro-style calls, so that you can declaratively add features to your models.
-For example, by declaring that one model `belongs_to` another, you instruct Rails to maintain [Primary Key](https://en.wikipedia.org/wiki/Unique_key)-[Foreign Key](https://en.wikipedia.org/wiki/Foreign_key) information between instances of the two models, and you also get a number of utility methods added to your model.
+For example, by declaring that one model `belongs_to` another, you instruct Quails to maintain [Primary Key](https://en.wikipedia.org/wiki/Unique_key)-[Foreign Key](https://en.wikipedia.org/wiki/Foreign_key) information between instances of the two models, and you also get a number of utility methods added to your model.

 In the remainder of this guide, you'll learn how to declare and use the various forms of associations.
 But first, a quick introduction to the situations where each association type is appropriate.